LEGACY HALL OF FAME

 The Ahmanson Foundation

-A pre-eminent Southern California institution, The Ahmanson Foundation has partnered with Webb in many of the schools finest achievements, from yearly support of deserving students through its Pre-Collegiate Scholarship Program to funding for a faculty endowment fund, Webbs technology infrastructure and the Ahmanson Lecture Hall, and supporting the construction of the Susan A. Nelson Performing Arts Center.
+A pre-eminent Southern California institution, The Ahmanson Foundation has partnered with Webb in many of the schools’ finest achievements, including providing yearly support of deserving students through its Pre-Collegiate Scholarship Program, funding for a faculty endowment fund, Webb’s technology infrastructure and the Ahmanson Lecture Hall, and supporting the construction of the Susan A. Nelson Performing Arts Center.

 John M. Bryan ’43 (1925-2012)

-Over his lifetime, Mr. Bryans contributions have touched several areas of The Webb Schools ranging from scholarship endowment and The Webb Fund, to the campus master plan and capital improvements such as the student quad area.
+During his lifetime, John Bryan ’43’s contributions have touched several areas of The Webb Schools, ranging from scholarship endowment and The Webb Fund, to the campus master plan and capital improvements such as the student quad area.

 The Crean Foundation